-7 Ways to Check-in on Aging Loved Ones This Holiday Season
+7 Ways to Check On Aging Loved Ones This Holiday Season

-The holiday season is upon us again.
-There are many things to be done!
-Baking, shopping, decorating, planning, wrapping, etc. The hustle and bustle of the season will usually be followed by special times with our friends and family.
-This is a great time to check in on how our aging loved ones are doing.
+The holiday season has arrived again, and there’s a lot to do!
+Baking, shopping, decorating, planning, wrapping, etc. The hustle and bustle of the season will usually be followed by special times with our friends and family, so this is a great time to check in on how our aging loved ones are doing.

 The busyness of everyday life can distract us from noticing the changes in our friends, family, and loved ones.
-For some of us, it may have been a while since we’ve spent any time with our friends and family.
+For some of us, it may have been a while since we spent time with our friends and family.

-We want to encourage you to be present to your loved ones during these special gatherings.
-Not just giving them the attention that they require and deserve, but to be intentional about noticing how things may be changing for your aging loved ones.
+We encourage you to be fully present with your loved ones during special gatherings.
+Not only should you give them the attention they require and deserve, but you should also be intentional about noticing any changes that may be occurring for your aging loved ones.

-Here are seven things to look for at holiday gatherings:
+Here are seven things to assess at holiday gatherings:

 1. Speech: Is it slower or slurred?
 Are they mumbling?